caspark/rust-game-of-life-exercises/README.md

 # TODO

-* Allow sim update steps to run as far as possible & without a graphics display (for benchmarking)
+* Allow sim update steps to run as fast as possible & without a graphics display (for benchmarking)
 * Write instructions for benchmarking
 * Put some sample RLE patterns into the repo, including the clock pattern
 * Cap sim update rate based on time elapsed rather than based on frame rate